2024 is going to be the first year since 1980 that there will be no new

 2024 has been a year from hell.
 I won’t go into detail, but just say there

-have been too many surgical procedures, chemotherapy sessions, dentists and
+have been too many surgical procedures, chemotherapy sessions for Judy, dentists and

 hospital visits, and those things play merry hell with a writing schedule.